stackforge/libra/doc/pool_mgm/about.rst

 Purpose
 -------

-The Libra Node Pool manager is designed to keep a constant pool of spare load balancer nodes so that when a new one is needed it simply needs configuring.
-This saves on time needed to spin up new nodes upon customer request and extra delays due to new nodes failing.
+The Libra Node Pool manager is designed to communicate with Openstack Nova or any other compute API to provide nodes and floating IPs to the libra system for use.
+It does this by providing a gearman worker interface to the Nova API.
+This means you can have multiple pool managers running and gearman will decide on the next available pool manager to take a job.

 Design
 ------

-It is designed to probe the API server every X minutes (5 by default) to find out how many free nodes there are.
-If this falls below a certain defined level the pool manager will spin up new nodes and supply their details to the API server.
+It is designed to accept requests from the Libra components to manipulate Nova instances and floating IPs.
+It is a daemon which is a gearman worker.
+Any commands sent to that worker are converted into Nova commands and the results are sent back to the client.